How to Rent An Apartment in Sapporo

 Banks for Foreigners in Sapporo

-While there are some exceptions for business, most foreigners coming to Sapporo will only be able to open a bank account with Japan Post Bank (a service of the Japanese government).
+While there are some exceptions for businesses, most foreigners coming to Sapporo will only be able to open a bank account with Japan Post Bank (a service of the Japanese government).
 Getting a bank account with JP Post is easy, and is done at major post offices.
 Once you have a Japanese bank account, you can deposit cash, or wire money in from a foreign account.
 From that Japan Post Bank account, you can pay your monthly rent (typically via automatic transfer).